UstadMobile/libeduchip/README.md

 * Store/retrieve learner progress data to/from a Learning Management System, online or offline, and syncs when a connection is available.

+It has two primary components: a distributed edge HTTP cache and a smart edtech API proxy.

 ## Scenario

 Low and Middle Income Country markets have the fastest growth rates, however there are also some challenges as outlined in the [Build for Billions](https://developer.android.com/docs/quality-guidelines/build-for-billions) guidelines: